Amusah/Weather-forecast/README.md

 ## Welcome
 Thanks for checking out the project.

+The app was design using OOP paradign.

-the desing of this project is inspired by [Uizard](https://uizard.io/templates/web-app-templates/weather-web-app-light/)
+the project's design was inspired by [Uizard](https://uizard.io/templates/web-app-templates/weather-web-app-light/)

 *The application is powered by the following services:*
 - [Geocode](geocode.xyz) API, which was used to get current location on page load through [reverse geocoding](https://geocode.xyz/api)

-- [Weather](https://www.weatherapi.com/) API, which was used to render current weather condition.
+- [Weather](https://www.weatherapi.com/) API, which is used to render current weather condition.

-- [Visual Crossing](https://www.visualcrossing.com/) API, which was used to render 7-day forcast.
+- [Visual Crossing](https://www.visualcrossing.com/) API, which is used to render 7-day forcast.

 *click on this [link](https://weather-forecast-mocha.vercel.app/) to preview this app live*